Earth Week Day 4: Recycling

 And finally on the recycling front, try to be responsible in how

-.
+you dispose of trash.
 Home improvement stores sell large brown

 paper bags for lawn clippings that decompose in the compost heap;